NHERI-SimCenter/SimCenterDocumentation/docs/common/user_manual/usage/desktop/wind/IsolatedBuildingCFD.rst

 #. **Run checkMesh**: Checks if the generated mesh satisfies the recommended mesh quality requirements.
 After the check is completed, the result is shown on the *Program Output* window (see :numref:`fig-iso-mesh-tab-run-mesh`).
 The user needs to make sure that the mesh check is completed with a *Mesh Ok* status before running the solver.
 Also, information such as the number of cells, points, faces, etc., are displayed in the same window.

 	.. note::
-		Although, the mesh generation is done than or equal to the number of computing cores available on the user's machine.
+		Note that the mesh generation is run locally for visualization purposes.
+When the simulation is submitted to run remotely, just the CFD solver is initiated, and the whole mesh is regenerated on the remote server from the input parameters.
+This will permit the user to run heavy meshing remotely while visualizing a small mesh (light version) of the original model here.

 Viewing the Mesh
 """"""""""""""""